WillSturgeon/WillSturgeon.github.io/index.md

 layout: default
 ---

 I'm a post doctoral research fellow in global seismology at University College London.
 I also completed my PhD in seismology (2022) and MSci Geophysics at UCL (2017).
-My research focuses on imaging the Earth's mantle and crust using surface wave measurements, particularly focusing in imaging the Earth's anisotropy and attenuation.
+My research focuses on imaging the Earth's mantle and crust using surface wave measurements, particularly focusing on imaging the anisotropy and attenuation.

 #### Research interests